“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 You’ll have days where everything feels off.

-There is no version of life where that goes away.
+Because there’s no version of life where that fully goes away.

 And no—you’re not going to feel good 100% of the time.